 Day 1: Magical Siena

 You should plan to arrive in the enchanting medieval city of Siena by midday at the latest.
-Most of our travelers arrive a day early in order to be here in plenty of time to relax and meet the others at the "get-acquainted" party and dinner which starts in the late afternoon.
-(When you book your tour, your guides can help you make arrangements for transferring from your arrival airport to the hotel in Siena.)
+You'll have a chance to meet the other travelers at the "get-acquainted" meeting and dinner which starts in the early evening.
+(When you book your tour, we can advise you on transferring from your arrival airport to the hotel in Siena.)

 To top off your first night in Italy we'll join the locals for the traditional after-dinner passagiatta (stroll) and perhaps visit our favorite gelato bar!
 All of the great food and wine combined with a little jet lag will ensure that you sleep well tonight!